 The coat of the classic Siamese cat is flat, and it sticks more to the frame of the body as compared to the Applehead Siamese cat.

 However, the fur is not as fine as that seen in the modern Siamese cat.

 Modern Siamese Cat

-They have elegant bodies which are more svelte as compared to the athletic bodies of the Applehead and classic Siamese cat.
+They have elegant bodies that are more svelte as compared to the athletic bodies of the Applehead and classic Siamese cats.

-They have a wedge-shaped head because the muzzle being more tapered compared to the Applehead.
-They have a flat skull and eyes which are more almond-shaped compared to the two other types of Siamese cats.
+They have a wedge-shaped head because the muzzle is more tapered compared to the applehead.
+They have a flat skull and eyes that are more almond-shaped compared to the two other types of Siamese cats.

 Siamese Cat Breed Personality

 The Siamese cat personality is one that is outgoing, making it an affectionate and most loving cat breed.

 They often crave their human’s attention and will make sure that they become a part of their lives.

 They make the perfect feline companion since they interact and even talk to their humans whenever they can!